Which browser offers the most security?

 Created by the non-profit Mozilla Foundation, Firefox has been focused on privacy since the beginning and is considered by many to be the best non-corporate privacy browser.
 It is available on Windows, macOS, Linux, Android and iOS.

-Firefox's code is open source, which makes it difficult to hide any suspicious widgets that could be used to secretly collect your browsing data.
+Firefox's code is open source, which makes it difficult to hide any suspicious widgets that could be used to collection of your browsing data.
 Right out of the box, it is set to block:

 • social media trackers